The UKNFS Board of Trustees / Directors:

 The current Board of the UKNFS include:

-- Alan Mercel-Sanca [Executive Director & Organisation Lead]
+- Alan Mercel-Sanca [Chief Executive Officer & Organisation Lead]

 - Arjun Katuwal [Treasurer]